Describe your image

 1990-1993 – Victoria Warriors

 The Capitals have one jersey retired – number 10 for Matt Ellison.
-He played three years for the Capitals (1990-2002) and was a fourth round pick of the Chicago Blackhawks in 2002.
-He appeared in 43 NHL games with Chicago and Philadelphia.
-In 2018 he played 62 games with Magnitogorsk Metallurg of the Kontinental Hockey League.
+He played three years for the Cowichan (1990-2002) and was a fourth-round pick of the Chicago Blackhawks in 2002.
+He appeared in 43 NHL games with Chicago and Philadelphia and had a ten-year career in the Kontinental Hockey League.

 World’s Largest Hockey Stick

-Mounted on the outside arena wall facing the highway is the World's Largest Hockey Stick and Puck.
+Mounted on the outside arena wall facing the Trans Canada Highway is the World's Largest Hockey Stick and Puck.
 At 205 feet, the stick was declared the Largest Stick by the Guinness Book of World Records in 1986.

 The stick was constructed for Expo '86 in Vancouver BC and was located outside the Canada Pavilion.
-It was modeled after the stick of Vancouver Canucks forward Tony Tanti.
+It was modelled after the stick of Vancouver Canucks forward Tony Tanti.

-After Expo 86 ended, a society in Duncan was formed and raised funds to move the stick to the Cowichan Valley.
+After Expo 86, a society in Duncan raised funds to move the stick to Cowichan.
 It was transported to Vancouver Island using a barge and three flatbed trucks.
-Two years after Expo 86 ended, the World’s Largest Hockey Stick and Puck was reconstructed and dedicated on May 21, 1988,
+Two years after Expo 86 ended, the World’s Largest Hockey Stick and Puck was unveiled on May 21, 1988,